-Episode 4 is all about productivity.
+Episode 4 of the Filter photography podcast is all about productivity.
 No matter how effective you are at getting things done, staying motivated and consistent is something all photographers can do better.
 In this episode, Matt talks about his five favourite productivity tips and tools for getting more photography done.

 You can listen to this episode on:

 Episode 4 – All about productivity

 First things first – thanks for all the kind words about the podcast that keeps coming through!
 It motivates me to be consistent with it, which can sometimes be hard when you’re having a big week.
 I record this week-by-week, not by batches.
 So each and every week I need to record an episode or it isn’t coming out.
 And that’s up to me to do – no one else is going to do it for me!
 In fact, how cool is this, someone tagged me on this the other day.
 It was a pic of something – didn’t matter what – but the writing over it said this:

 Two years ago this week I bought my first camera and started doing music photography.

 It was something I always wanted to do and something I always saw other people doing and thought, “Man, that’d be cool to do!”